A Fazenda 12

+On December 17, 2020, 23-year-old singer Jojo Todynho won the competition with 52.54% of the public vote over singer Biel (36.10%), digital influencer Stéfani Bays (11.36%) and digital influencer Lipe Ribeiro (4.87%).

 Overview

 Development

 Marcos Mion returned as the main host for his third season, while comedian Victor Sarro replaced Lucas Salles as the show's online host and correspondent.

 This season, the contestants moved into the Farm on Sunday, September 6, 2020, two days before the season premiere.
 Fire challenge episodes moved from Friday to Monday, while nominations and farmer challenge episodes moved from Monday and Tuesday to Tuesday and Wednesday respectively.
 Eviction episodes remained on Thursday nights.

 Impacts of COVID-19

 On August 22, 2020, twenty celebrities were placed in quarantine and tested for COVID-19 multiple times.
 Four additional celebrities were also quarantined alongside as stand-by contestants.
 Once inside the Farm the contestants would be tested weekly and have no contact with the production crew and any supplies delivered would be disinfected.
 The production crew and staff would also be tested and screened for symptoms, provided personal protective equipment, and work in socially distant pods.